ANIMAL FOCUS

 Some surprising owl facts:

 Owls don’t have round eyeballs!
 Their eyes are long tubes that work like tiny telescopes, amplifying light.
-This helps them see in the dark, but tit also means they can’t rotate their eyes like we do.
+This helps them see in the dark, but it also means they can’t rotate their eyes.
 Instead, they have to move their whole head. 👁️

 Their ears aren’t even!
-One ear sits higher than the other, which helps them tell exactly where a sound is coming from, almost like having a built-in 3D map! 👂
+One ear sits higher than the other.
+This helps them tell exactly where a sound is coming from, almost like having a built-in 3D map! 👂

 Owls can spin their heads 270°!
 Their neck bones have special spaces for blood vessels to slip through, and they store extra blood so they don’t pass out when they twist their heads all the way. 🦴